Aurora-Capital-BV/bondmcp-docs/README.md

 This consolidation aims to provide a streamlined and comprehensive experience for all developers interacting with the BondMCP platform.
 Please update your bookmarks and workflows to use `https://api.bondmcp.com` for all your development needs, including accessing API documentation, managing your account and API keys, and utilizing the interactive API playground.

 We encourage all users to transition to `https://api.bondmcp.com` as soon as possible.
 The `my.bondmcp.com` domain will be phased out in the near future.
 Further announcements regarding the final decommissioning date will be made available on `https://api.bondmcp.com`.

+## 10. Custom Domain Setup for GitBook (`docs.bondmcp.com`)

+This section details the steps taken to configure `docs.bondmcp.com` as a custom domain for the GitBook documentation site, its current status, and recommended next steps.

+### Goal
+The objective was to make the BondMCP project documentation, hosted on GitBook, accessible via the custom domain `docs.bondmcp.com`.

+### Method
+1.  **Initial API Attempt:** An initial attempt was made to configure the custom domain and retrieve DNS settings programmatically using the GitBook API.
+However, this approach was unsuccessful as the relevant API endpoints (`/v1/custom-hostnames/{hostname}`) returned a `403 Forbidden` error, indicating that the provided API token lacked the necessary permissions or that the endpoint requires internal GitBook user authentication.
+2.  **Manual Setup via GitBook UI:** Following the API limitations, the process reverted to the standard method of configuring custom domains through the GitBook web UI.
+The user confirmed they had initiated this process.

+### DNS Record Configuration (AWS Route 53)
+Based on the information provided by the user (assumed to be from the GitBook UI), the following DNS record was intended for `bondmcp.com`'s hosted zone in AWS Route 53:
+*   **Record Type:** `CNAME`
+*   **Record Name (Host):** `docs` (resulting in `docs.bondmcp.com.`)
+*   **Record Value (Target):** `2e9f9ce6a4-hosting.gitbook.io.`
+*   **TTL (Time To Live):** 300 seconds (or a similarly low value to facilitate quick updates).

+An attempt to create this record via AWS CLI indicated that the record already existed.
+This suggests it was either created manually by the user prior to this session, or an earlier automated attempt (not logged in the current context) was successful, or there was a delay in DNS record visibility during initial checks.

+### Current Status (as of May 14, 2025, ~10:45 UTC)
+*   **DNS Propagation:** **Successful.** Public DNS checks (using `dig @8.8.8.8 docs.bondmcp.com CNAME +short`) confirm that `docs.bondmcp.com` correctly resolves to `2e9f9ce6a4-hosting.gitbook.io.`.
+*   **SSL Certificate Provisioning:** **Pending / Failed.** Attempts to access `https://docs.bondmcp.com` via `curl` and browser result in SSL errors (specifically, `error:0A000410:SSL routines::sslv3 alert handshake failure` and `net::ERR_SSL_VERSION_OR_CIPHER_MISMATCH`).
+This indicates that while the DNS is correctly pointing to GitBook, the SSL certificate for the custom domain has not yet been successfully provisioned by GitBook.

+### Next Steps and Recommendations
+1.  **Wait for SSL Provisioning:** GitBook automatically provisions SSL certificates for custom domains once DNS records are correctly propagated.
+This process can take some time, often ranging from a few minutes to several hours (GitBook documentation suggests waiting at least 1 hour after DNS changes).
+2.  **Periodic Re-checks:** Periodically check the status of `https://docs.bondmcp.com` by:
+    *   Attempting to open it in a web browser (clearing cache if necessary).
+    *   Using the command: `curl -vI https://docs.bondmcp.com` to inspect the SSL handshake and HTTP headers.
+3.  **Verify GitBook Settings:** Double-check the custom domain settings within the GitBook UI to ensure there are no pending actions or error messages displayed there regarding the domain or SSL status.
+4.  **Cloudflare Check (If Applicable):** If Cloudflare is used as a proxy for `bondmcp.com` (in front of AWS Route 53), ensure that the DNS record for `docs.bondmcp.com` in Cloudflare is set to "DNS Only" (not proxied/orange-clouded), as per GitBook's troubleshooting guidelines for Cloudflare users.
+This was not explicitly mentioned as being part of the setup, but it's a common point of failure.
+5.  **Contact GitBook Support:** If the SSL certificate is not provisioned and the site remains inaccessible due to SSL errors after a reasonable waiting period (e.g., 12-24 hours), it is advisable to contact GitBook support for assistance, providing them with the domain name and the target CNAME value.